department-of-veterans-affairs/vets-website/content/pages/pensions/survivors-pensions/rates.md

 **Example:**
 You’re a qualified surviving spouse with 1 dependent child.
 You also qualify for A&A benefits.
 Your yearly income is $10,000.

-Your MAPR amount = $16,506
+* Your MAPR amount = $16,506
-Your yearly income = $10,000
+* Your yearly income = $10,000
-Your VA pension = $6,506 for the year (or $542.17 paid each month)
+* Your VA pension = $6,506 for the year (or $542.17 paid each month)

 **Find your Maximum Annual Pension Rate (MAPR) amount**

-Date of Cost-of-Living Increase: 12-01-2016
+* Date of Cost-of-Living Increase: December 1, 2016
-Increase Factor:  .3%
+* Increase Factor:  .3%
-Standard Medicare Deduction: Actual amount will be determined by SSA based on individual income.
+* Standard Medicare Deduction: Actual amount will be determined by SSA based on individual income.

 **For qualified surviving spouses with at least 1 dependent:**